Polarization modes of gravitational waves in scalar-tensor-Rastall theory: Polarization modes of GWs in Brans-Dicke-Rastall theory

 Here, we do not consider the special case of $ 3\lambda-2(1-2\lambda)\omega = 0 $.
 With this massless Klein-Gordon equation, the linearized form of Eq.~\eqref{BDR_not1/2_FE1_Source_copy} in vacuum is

 of which the trace is $ R[h] = 0 $ due to Eq.~\eqref{BDR_not1/2_2} and the condition $ \lambda \neq 1/2 $.
 This equation thus simplifies to

-Actually, the linearized field equations~\eqref{BDR_not1/2_1} and~\eqref{BDR_not1/2_2} are exactly the same as the linearized forms of field equations~\eqref{BDFieldEq1_Source} and~\eqref{BDFieldEq2_Source} in Brans-Dicke theory.
-Consequently, the polarization modes in the case of $ \lambda \neq 1/2 $ are also the same as those in Brans-Dicke theory, i.e., the plus mode, the cross mode, and the massless breathing mode.
+Actually, the linearized field equations~\eqref{BDR_not1/2_1} and~\eqref{BDR_not1/2_2} are exactly the same as the linearized forms of field equations~\eqref{BDFieldEq1_Source} and~\eqref{BDFieldEq2_Source} in BD theory.
+Consequently, the polarization modes in the case of $ \lambda \neq 1/2 $ are also the same as those in BD theory, i.e., the plus mode, the cross mode, and the massless breathing mode.